hawkore/mule4-spring-boot-starter/README.md

 #### Dependencies

-Add **Spring boot starter for Mule 4** dependency to your Spring Boot application's pom.xml file:
+Add **Spring Boot starter for Mule 4** dependency to your Spring Boot application's pom.xml file:

 - For Mule 4 CE Runtime 4.2.2 (**C**ommunity **E**dition, a.k.a. **Kernel**):